I am just a person whose life got turned upside down, ripped apart, and almost destroyed.

 I am a writer whose gift has become so out-of-sync out of tragedy, trauma and turmoil.
 A strength can become a weakness, a blessing can become a curse.

 I was and still am angry, that is a big “I am”, and my anger I could not channel in a safe way.
-The friends I had, some for many years at times were overwhelmed and left me “hanging” in the worst time.
-Some stuck with me throughout, others did not know what to do as they watched me lose 35kg, crumble under this nightmare.
+The friends I had, some for many years and decades were overwhelmed and left me “hanging” in the worst time.
 This added to the trauma, but I am learning to let go and not give them a hard time anymore.

 All the “I am’s” I have become, even though I am NOT these things, they don’t inhabit or own me, they have been a huge part in my life since the horrendous loss of my brother, destroying a lot of things, closing as well as opening doors.